Why Accessibility Matters in Web Development

 - Cognitive impairments: dyslexia, autism, dementia.

 Some people use assistive technologies (ATs) to interact with the web, such as screen readers, screen magnifiers, speech recognition software, or switch devices.
-Others may use adaptive strategies, such as changing the font size, colour contrast, or keyboard shortcuts - you should always be able to tab your way through a website visually.
+Others use adaptive strategies, such as adjusting font size, colour contrast, or keyboard shortcuts.
+A well-built site should always be navigable by keyboard alone.

-Accessibility also benefits people without disabilities who may face temporary or situational limitations, such as using a mobile device, having a slow network connection, or working in a noisy environment.
+Accessibility also benefits people without disabilities.
+They may face temporary limitations - using a mobile device, a slow connection, or working somewhere noisy.

 Why is accessibility important?